reinaldorrivas/02-juan-valdez-frontend-store/README.md

 # 02-juan-valdez-frontend-store

-This is a layout practice for CSS grid
+- This is a practice for CSS Flex and Grid.
+- How to organize code with BEM.